B.S. in Fitness & Wellness/M.S. Urban Physical Education

 Students can apply for admission into the professional phase (5th year) by the end of their first semester of their senior year (4th year) when they meet the following criteria listed below:

-- Pass Educating All Students (EAS) exam and CST (Phys.
-Education Content) by the end of the senior year.
+Pass CST (Physical Education Content) by the end of the senior year.

 The fall semester of the 5th year of the program is the student teaching semester.
 Student teaching is a full time experience that consists of all day student teaching in selected partnership schools along with courses in Teaching and Learning.
 Specific requirements to successfully complete the PE degree include: